bmlt-enabled/bmlt-root-server/README.md

     - `'FC3'  =>  'Special Interest and Restrictions (Mens Meeting, LGTBQ, No Children, etc.)',`
     - `'O'    =>  'Attendance by non-addicts (Open, Closed)',`
     - `'LANG' =>  'Language'`
+- Added the ability to specify languages for formats that are not included in the languages for which the server admin console has been translated.
+This lightweight style of adding languages allows meeting lists to be generated if a satellite has been translated (much less work than the entire server admin).

 ***Version 2.13.0* ** *- April 28, 2019*